ky-is/mixrss/README.md

 ### Query parameters

-- feeds: A comma-separated list of URLs pointing to JSON Feeds.
+- `feeds`: A comma-separated list of URLs pointing to JSON Feeds.
-- play: The `id` (same as its url by default) of the song to autoplay on page load.
-(Requires a feed to be specified in the `feeds` parameter.)
+- `play`: The `id` of the song (same as its url by default) to autoplay on page load.
+This requires a feed to be specified in the `feeds` parameter.

 Use these parameters to link directly to feeds you want to share!